 Similar to its companion park Arches, Bryce Canyon National Park provides great opportunities for astronomy and studying the night skies.
 Along with this, Bryce Canyon can be viewed along its scenic drive or on one of its eight hiking trails.
 Visitors are also able to explore the park during the winter by participating in snowshoe hikes.

-Thought its location is more remote than the two neighboring national parks, Bryce Canyon National Park lodging offers a number of places for visitors to stay.
+Though its location is more remote than the two neighboring National Parks, Bryce Canyon National Park lodging offers a number of places for visitors to stay.

 For a view unlike any other in the world, Bryce Canyon National Park is well worth visiting.